 Can I roll my closing costs into my loan?

-Yes, but some closing cost fees must be paid during the application process.
+If you're taking out a Fixed-Rate Equity Loan, you won't pay any closing costs.3 If you're taking out a Home Equity Line of Credit, you can roll your closing costs into your loan.
+But, keep in mind that some closing cost fees must be paid during the application process.
 These include the credit report fee, appraisal (if required), and some fees associated with condominium properties (if required).
 Navy Federal will automatically roll all remaining closing costs into your new equity loan.
 There are no out-of-pocket expenses required on your loan closing date.
-For Fixed-Rate Equity Loans, closing costs will be deducted from your loan proceeds.
 For Home Equity Lines of Credit, a beginning balance equal to your closing costs will be added to your credit line.

 I recently applied for a home equity loan/line of credit.
 How do I access my loan documents online?